APA Titled Sports Physiotherapist M.HlthSci

 Physiotherapist BPhysio (Hons)

-Matthew King is a physiotherapist who recently graduated from the University of Newcastle.
-He has completed a Bachelor of Physiotherapy (Honours), which means he can provide high quality therapy using current best practice to guide you on your road to recovery.
+Matthew joined physioPoint when he moved to the Blue Mountains in 2020.
+He is a physiotherapist who studied at the University of Newcastle.
+He completed a Bachelor of Physiotherapy (Honours), which means he can provide high-quality treatment using current best practice to guide you on your road to recovery.
+Since completing his undergraduate degree Matthew has gone on to do extra training on the shoulder, the neck, the ankle and dry needling.

-While studying, Matthew also tutored Musculoskeletal Anatomy.
-This has given him a more in-depth knowledge of structures that may be injured throughout the body and has aided in his diagnostic abilities.
+While studying at university Matthew also tutored musculoskeletal, neurological and visceral anatomy in the labs with real specimens, which has given him a more in-depth knowledge of structures throughout the body that may be impacted.
+This has aided greatly in his diagnostic ability and understanding of the role of tissues in injuries.

-On a personal note, Matthew has a long sporting background, competing at state and national level in trampolining.
-He has since become an avid rock climber, influencing his decision to move to the Blue Mountains to pursue the sport.
+Matthew has a long sporting background, competing at state and national levels in trampolining.
+He has since become an avid (borderline obsessed!) rock climber, which influenced his decision to move to the Blue Mountains.
+When he’s not at work you can find him out at the cliff two to three times every week, training in the gym or swimming at the local waterfall.